ministryofjustice/book-a-prison-visit-staff-ui/README.md

 Install dependencies using `npm install`, ensuring you are using >= `Node v18.x`

-Using your personal client credentials, create a `.env` local settings file
+Using credentials from the dev namespace, create a `.env` local settings file
 ```bash
 REDIS_HOST=localhost
 HMPPS_AUTH_URL=https://sign-in-dev.hmpps.service.justice.gov.uk/auth